skywolf829/PersonalAIserver/README.md

 - Agree to model's terms of use: https://huggingface.co/stabilityai/stable-diffusion-3.5-large, https://huggingface.co/meta-llama/Llama-3.2-1B
 - Create a read-only personal access token: https://huggingface.co/settings/tokens

+4. Running the backend
+- Log in to Hugging Face with `huggingface-cli login` and use your personal access token
+- Run the backend with `python backend/backend.py`

 ## Local Frontend

 In case you want to run the frontend locally, follow the instructions below.